iscorer/bitbar-presentation/PITCHME.md

 ## Useful things you can do

-Then display all that information in the Menu Bar
+Then display that information in the Menu Bar

 ---